Jeanne du Barry (film): Plot

 Jeanne Vaubernier is the illegitimate child of a Catholic monk and a cook named Anne.
 Jeanne is sent to a convent at an early age.
 There, she is expelled for reading erotic books.
 Upon moving to Paris, Jeanne becomes a reader to a widow named Madame de la Garde.
 Here, Jeanne honed her wit to the level of aristocrats.
 However, Madame de la Garde expels Jeanne for sleeping with her sons.

 Jeanne excels in libertinage and charms wealthy lovers as a courtesan.
 Next, she meets a French count ("Comte") named "Jean".
 Jean's courtier friend duke Richelieu wants to introduce Jeanne to the king of France.

 In 1768, Queen Marie has just died after 43 years as the consort queen.
 The following year, Louis XV's daughters protest that their father has taken in the new mistress Jeanne as they are still mourning their mother.
-Since the official queen is deceased and the king doesn't re-marry, Jeanne becomes the first lady at Versailles.
+Since the official queen is deceased and the king doesn't remarry, Jeanne becomes the first lady at Versailles.
 Jeanne spends a lot of time at Versailles instead of Parc-aux-Cerfs.

 Jeanne selects Zamor as her page.
 Louise of France, the king's youngest legitimate daughter, leaves Versailles to become a nun after taking exception to her father's mistress Jeanne.
 Stephen Francis, Duke of Choiseul is the prime minister of France when the 16-year-old Dauphin marries the 15-year-old Marie Antoinette in 1770.
 Mercy is ambassador of the Archduchy of Austria, Holy Roman Empire, to France.

 The king comes down with smallpox.
-Held in utter contempt by the king's legitimate family and the Catholic clergy, Jeanne is swiftly expelled from Versailles upon the king's passing.
-In spite of this, after the French Revolution, Zamor betrays Jeanne who is executed on 8 December 1793 for her association with the royals and being a countess even though she was a commoner before becoming a courtesan.
+Held in contempt by the king's legitimate family and the Catholic clergy, Jeanne is swiftly expelled from Versailles upon the king's death.
+After the French Revolution, Zamor betrays Jeanne who is executed on 8 December 1793 for her association with the royals and being a countess, even though she was a commoner before becoming a courtesan.